Driving abroad in the EU (Free Circulation Zone)

 Your standard insurance policy will cover you for the minimum legal cover - Third party only.
 This level of cover doesn’t include any cover for you, your belongings or your car.

 If this level of cover meets your needs, all you need to carry with you is your valid driving license and a copy of your insurance certificate.
+Please be aware if you are driving with a trailer or caravan, you may need to register it before travelling.
+Further details can be found at:

 If you’d like to upgrade your cover to the same level you hold in the UK please call us 7-10 days before you travel on 0345 609 2571.